Ceara Duggan

 The Northern Industrial Sector Update

 The industrial sector continues to perform compared to other asset classes and has generally shown resilience in the recent turbulent times.
-The market has shown significant momentum, supported by strong occupier demand in key cities such as Manchester, Leeds, Sheffield and Newcastle with prime rents showing strong growth levels across most key areas.
+The market has shown significant momentum, supported by strong occupier demand in key cities such as Manchester, Leeds, Sheffield, and Newcastle with prime rents showing strong growth levels across most key areas.
 Markets showed improved levels of activity in 2024, with higher volumes of transactions in both the occupier and investment markets.
-Annual investment volumes were 29% higher than in 2023, while occupier take up was 20% up year-on-year.
+The sector remained active in Q1 2025, albeit there was a decline in occupier take-up.
+However, this drop appears larger than it really is because the Q4 2024 figures were later revised upward, while investment activity levels were broadly in line with Q1 2024.

 City Prime Industrial Rent (£psf) Notes